Four color theorem: Infinite graphs

 By joining the single arrows together and the double arrows together, one obtains a torus with seven mutually touching regions; therefore seven colors are necessary.

 This construction shows the torus divided into the maximum of seven regions, each one of which touches every other.

 The four color theorem applies not only to finite planar graphs, but also to infinite graphs that can be drawn without crossings in the plane, and even more generally to infinite graphs (possibly with an uncountable number of vertices) for which every finite subgraph is planar.
 To prove this, one can combine a proof of the theorem for finite planar graphs with the De Bruijn–Erdős theorem stating that, if every finite subgraph of an infinite graph is k-colorable, then the whole graph is also k-colorable (Nash-Williams 1967).
 This can also be seen as an immediate consequence of Kurt Gödel's compactness theorem for first-order logic, simply by expressing the colorability of an infinite graph with a set of logical formulae.

 Higher surfaces

 One can also consider the coloring problem on surfaces other than the plane.
 The problem on the sphere or cylinder is equivalent to that on the plane.
-For closed (orientable or non-orientable) surfaces with positive genus, the maximum number p of colors needed depends on the Euler characteristic χ of the surface:
+For closed (orientable or non-orientable) surfaces with positive genus, the maximum number p of colors needed depends on the Euler characteristic χ of the surface.
+Except for the Klein bottle, the formula is as follows: